iptc/newsinjson/README.md

 This version should be easiest for developers to work with.

 If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.4.
-This should be an easy change as 1.4 is backwards-compatible with versions 1.0, 1.1, 1.2 and 1.3.
+This should be an easy change, because 1.4 is backwards-compatible with versions 1.0, 1.1, 1.2 and 1.3.

 Protocol Buffers demo